 It may be known as the Land of Morning Calm, but if you teach English in South Korea you’ll soon discover it’s anything but boring!
 Home to more than 50 million people and with one of the most densely populated capitals in the world, South Korea offers a fast-paced mix of modern cities, centuries-old traditions, captivating culture and beautiful countryside.

 Whether you’re looking for your very first teaching job or hoping to take the next step in your teaching career, there are endless opportunities to TEFL in South Korea.
-From positions within private schools and universities, to government-backed teaching programmes and language academies, English teachers are in high demand throughout the country.
+From positions within private schools and universities to government-backed teaching programmes and language academies, English teachers are in high demand throughout the country.

-If you’re interested in teaching English in South Korea but aren’t sure where to start, read on to find out everything you need to know with our ultimate guide to teaching English South Korea.
+If you’re interested in teaching English in South Korea but aren’t sure where to start, read on to find out everything you need to know with our ultimate guide to teaching English in South Korea.

-One of Asia’s most underrated countries, life in South Korea is not to be confused with that of its controversial northern neighbours: the Democratic People’s Republic of Korea (DPRK).
+One of Asia’s most underrated countries, life in South Korea is not to be confused with that of its controversial northern neighbours, the Democratic People’s Republic of Korea (DPRK).
 South Korea – also known as the ROK (Republic of Korea), or often simply as Korea – occupies the Southern end of the Korean peninsula, separated from the DPRK by the Korean Demilitarized Zone (DMZ).

 Unlike the reclusive DPRK, visitors to South Korea will discover that they are very much welcome.
 Locals are excited to share their country and culture with foreigners, and those who move to South Korea will soon find themselves with countless Korean friends.